-The Company provides to the Directors relevant reading materials and opportunities to attend the trainings offered by related companies or third party providers of the Group to help to ensure that they are apprised of the latest changes in the commercial, legal and regulatory environment in which the Group conducts its businesses, and to refresh their knowledge and skills on the roles, functions and duties of a director of a listed company.
+The Company provides to the Directors selected reading materials and opportunities to attend the trainings offered by related companies or third party providers of the Group to help to ensure that they are apprised of the latest changes in the commercial, legal and regulatory environment in which the Group conducts its businesses, and to refresh their knowledge and skills on the roles, functions and duties of a director of a listed company.
 In addition, attendance at external forums or briefing sessions (including the delivery of speeches) on relevant topics counts toward the continuous professional development ("CPD") of the Directors.
-CPD trainings of approximately 17.4 hours were provided to the Directors during the year ended 31 December 2022.
+CPD trainings of approximately 19 hours were provided to the Directors during the year ended 31 December 2023.

 The Directors are required to provide the Company with the details of the CPD trainings undertaken by them from time to time.
 The training records are maintained by the Company Secretary and are made available for regular review by the Audit Committee.
-Based on the details so provided, the CPD training undertaken by the Directors during the year is summarised as follows, representing an average of approximately 24.4 hours undertaken by each Director during the year ended 31 December 2022:
+Based on the details so provided, the CPD training undertaken by the Directors during the year is summarised as follows, representing an average of approximately 24.2 hours undertaken by each Director during the year ended 31 December 2023:

 Areas

 Corporate Financial Group's

 Governance/ Reporting/ Businesses/

-Legal and Sustainability Risk Directors'
+Sustainability Risk Directors'

 Name of Director Regulatory Practices Management Duties

 Chairman

-Mr. Frank John Sixt $\checkmark$ 1 ✓ ✓
+Mr. Frank John Sixt ✓ ✓ ✓ ✓

 Executive Director

-Mr. Yeung Kwok Mung 1 ✓ 1 ✓
+Mr. Yeung Kwok Mung (Chief Executive Officer) ✓ √ ✓ ✓

-(Chief Executive Officer)

 Non-executive Directors

-Ms. Chang Pui Vee, Debbie 1 ✓ Image: A second s 1
+Ms. Chang Pui Vee, Debbie ✓ ✓ ✓ ✓

-Mrs. Lee Pui Ling, Angelina 1 1 $\checkmark$ ✓
+Mrs. Lee Pui Ling, Angelina ✓ ✓ ✓ ✓

-Independent Non-executive
+Independent Non-executive Directors

-Directors

-Mr. James Sha 1 ✓ Image: A second s Image: A start of the start of
+Mr. James Sha ✓ ✓ ✓ ✓

-Dr. Fong Chi Wai, Alex 1 ✓ Image: A second s $\checkmark$
+Dr. Fong Chi Wai, Alex ✓ ✓ ✓ ✓

-Mr. Chan Tze Leung $\checkmark$ ✓ $\checkmark$ ✓
+Mr. Chan Tze Leung ✓ ✓ ✓ ✓

 Alternate Director

-Mr. Lai Kai Ming, Dominic 1 ✓ Image: A second s ✓
+Mr. Lai Kai Ming, Dominic ✓ ✓ ✓ ✓

 (Alternate Director to

 Mr. Frank John Sixt)

-All Directors have confirmed that they have given sufficient time and attention to the affairs of the Group for the year ended 31 December 2022.
+All Directors have confirmed that they have given sufficient time and attention to the affairs of the Group for the year ended 31 December 2023.
 In addition, the Directors disclosed to the Company in a timely manner their interests as a Director and their other commitments, such as other directorships in other public listed companies and major appointments, as well as update the Company on any subsequent changes.